SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jira-opentelemetry.md

 When you configure the webhook, enter the URL for the [HTTP source you created](/docs/integrations/app-development/jira/#configure-hosted-collector-to-receive-webhooks) as the endpoint for the webhook.

-## Logs Collection Configuration & App Installation
+## Logs Collection Configuration and App Installation

-As part of setting up the collection and app installation process, you can select the App from **App Catalog** and click on **Install App**.
-Follow the steps below:
+{@import ../../../reuse/opentelemetry/config-app-install.md}

 ### Step 1: Set up Collector